Behaviours – Turning Right at a Red Light

 - You must come to a full stop.

-- You must yield the right of way to pedestrians, cyclists and vehicles that have already entered the lane you wish to turn into.
+- You must yield the right of way to pedestrians, cyclists and vehicles that are about to enter or that have already entered the intersection.

 When do pedestrians have the right of way?